-a.
-APRI total steam supply cost reported as part of "Cost of generated power" amounted to ₱4.11 billion in 2016, ₱3.96 billion in 2015, and ₱4.94 billion in 2014 (see Note 23).
+APRI total steam supply cost reported as part of "Cost of generated power" amounted to ₽4.98 billion in 2017, ₽4.11 billion in 2016, and ₽3.96 billion in 2015 (see Note 23).

 On May 26, 2013, APRI's steam supply contract with Chevron Geothermal Philippines Holdings, Inc. (CGPHI) shifted to a GRSC.
 The change is due to an existing provision under the government's existing contract with CGPHI when the Tiwi-Makban facilities were bidded out under the former's privatization program.
 Under the GRSC, the effective steam price of APRI payable to PGPC will be a premium to coal.